-DR. REBECCA BOLTON BRIDGETT, age 50, was appointed County Administrator in April, 2013.Dr.
-Bridgett brings more than a decade of experience in public administration to St. Mary's County serving in a variety of executive level positions in local and state government.
+DR. REBECCA BOLTON BRIDGETT, age 52, was appointed County Administrator in April, 2013.
+Dr. Bridgett brings more than a decade of experience in public administration to St. Mary's County serving in a variety of executive level positions in local and state government.
 Between 2009 and 2012 she served as County Administrator for Charles County, Maryland.
 Dr. Bridgett served as Director of the Charles County Department of Social Services, Department of Human Resources, for over five years.
 She served as the Acting Executive Director of the Social Services Administration for the State of Maryland.
 Dr. Bridgett served as chair and member of the elected Charles County School Board.
-Dr. Bridgett is recognized as a University of Maryland Academy of Excellence in Local Governance Fellow, Graduate of Leadership Southern Maryland's Class of 2014, and a current member of Leadership Maryland Class of 2016.
-During her career, Dr. Bridgett has served on numerous professional and volunteer boards and commissions including Southern Maryland Higher Education Center, Workforce Investment Board, and Maryland Association of Counties County Administrator's Affiliate.
-St. Mary's County created an Economic Development Commission tasked with developing a Comprehensive Economic Development Strategy under her leadership.
+Dr. Bridgett is recognized as a University of Maryland Academy of Excellence in Local Governance Fellow, Graduate of Leadership Southern Maryland's Class of 2014, and Graduate of Leadership Maryland Class of 2016.
+During her career, Dr. Bridgett has served on numerous professional and volunteer boards and commissions including Southern Maryland Higher Education Center, Workforce Investment Board, The Patuxent Partnership and Maryland Association of Counties County Administrator's Affiliate.
+During her tenure, the Economic Development Commission completed a Comprehensive Economic Development Strategy, Tourism & Hospitality Study, Report to Streamline Development Process, and currently underway is a Gap Analysis for Human Service Programs.
 She provides oversight for the County's participation in Tri-County Council, Southern Maryland Navy Alliance and the St. Mary's County Chamber of Commerce.
-Dr. Bridgett serves as chairman for the Sheriff's Office Retirement Board and the St. Mary's County Retirement Benefit Trust.
-She is member of the Huntsville, Alabama Trade Delegation examining economic diversity and its application to St. Mary's County.
+Dr. Bridgett serves as chairman for the Sheriff's Office Retirement Board, Length of Services Award Program Trust, and the St. Mary's County Retirement Benefit Trust.
+She served as a member of the Huntsville, Alabama Trade Delegation examining economic diversity and its application to St. Mary's County.
 Dr. Bridgett developed the St. Mary's County Citizens Academy.
 She holds a ED.D from NOVA Southeastern University, a M.A. from Appalachian State University, and a B.A. degree from Campbell University.

-L. JEANNETT CUDMORE, Chief Financial Officer, age 54, joined the County as Deputy Director in the Finance Department in October 1998 and was initially responsible for implementing and training all users on the County's new financial system.
-She has participated in several significant budget and financial management initiatives, such as heading up the Impact Fee Study group, including the full implementation of GASB45 (OPEB) and GASB34.
+L. JEANNETT CUDMORE, Chief Financial Officer, age 55, joined the County as Deputy Director in the Finance Department in October 1998 and was initially responsible for implementing and training all users on the County's new financial system.
 During her tenure, the County has focused on the improvement of a variety of fiscal practices, including procurement, budget development and management for both operating and capital project funds, multi-year planning, periodic evaluation and monitoring of capital project expenditures and the related debt capacity.
 She was promoted to Chief Financial Officer in May 2015.
-She is a trustee on the County's Sheriff's Office Retirement Board, the Building Authority, and the St. Mary's County Retirement Benefit Trust.
+She is a trustee on the County's Sheriff's Office Retirement Board, the Building Authority, the St. Mary's County Retirement Benefit Trust, and Length of Service Awards Program Trust.
 She is a member of GFOA, MDGFOA, MACPA, and NIGP.
-She received her B.S. degree in Business Administration with a concentration in Management from Frostburg State University and then received a second B.S. in Accounting from University Maryland University College.
+The County's fiscal year 2017 Budget Book received the 1st "Distinguished Budget" Presentation Award from GFOA.
+Currently in fiscal year 2018 she is heading up the Impact Fee Focus Group (last update was in 2000) and is a member of the METCOM Chapter 113 Taskforce.
+She received her B.S. degree in Business Administration with a concentration in Management from Frostburg State University (1985) and B.S. in Accounting from University Maryland University College (1994).
 She received her certification as CPA in 1997.
 Prior to working in St. Mary's County, she worked for Charles County Government and held accounting positions in the automotive and construction field.